 In the case of a TV white space configuration, for example, such policy-based protocols could be used to report this information to a database administrator.
 The advantage of this would be allowing interference issues to be addressed proactively, rather than relying on complaints from incumbents.
-We would recommend a Ttest\bBed approach to ascertain the extent of current technological capabilities to fulfill this regulatory objective.
+We would recommend a Test-Bed approach to ascertain the extent of current technological capabilities to fulfill this regulatory objective.

-7.3.6 Monitor Deployment of Systems Employing Opportunistic Sharing Techniques necessary to test the output of the device in response to various inputs or various combinations of inputs.
+7.3.6 Monitor Deployment of Systems Employing Opportunistic Sharing Techniques of inputs.
 In the case of DSA, the compliance measurements would verify parameters such as the detection threshold, startup and in-service monitoring times, the time to cease transmissions or move to another channel, and the time to revisit a portion of the spectrum to determine whether or not it is unoccupied.
 Even with this relatively simple implementation of an opportunistic sharing technique, developing compliance measurement procedures proved to be challenging.
-Systems employing opportunistic sharing techniques can be very complex employing spectrum sensing, geo-location and other capabilities to protect incumbent users.
+Systems employing opportunistic sharing techniques can be very complex employing spectrum sensing, geolocation and other capabilities to protect incumbent users.
 NTIA should work in conjunction with the FCC to monitor the deployment of systems employing opportunistic sharing techniques.
 After devices are certified by the FCC and sold to the public, the NTIA should acquire samples of these devices and perform independent measurements to verify they comply with the FCC service rules.
 Monitoring these devices early in the process is critical to resolve any problems before widespread deployment occurs.

 Currently, when a device is certified, the output of the device is tested in response to a single or limited number of input conditions, to verify that it complies with the FCC's rules.
-However, for devices employing opportunistic sharing techniques such as DSA, it will be
+However, for devices employing opportunistic sharing techniques such as DSA, it will be necessary to test the output of the device in response to various inputs or various combinations